tomsterBG/short/README.md

+# Godot short - Code shortening scripts for Godot 4.

 # About

-Custom scripts designed to seamlessly integrate with Godot for easier game dev.
+Various scripts designed to make your code shorter and more elegant.

 These scripts are like black boxes.
 No need to worry about what's inside.
+Everything is documented.
 They are also tested, so no need to worry about bugs.
 - Using this allows you to write less code, yet focus on more complex features.

-This project is designed to be high quality (as much as i can, but nobody is perfect).
-To adhere to Godot standards and style guides, to be as simple as possible, and to be useful to everyone, not just me.
+This project is designed to...
+...be high quality (as much as i can, but nobody is perfect).
+...seamlessly integrate with the engine.
+...adhere to Godot standards and style guides.
+...be as simple as possible.
+...be useful to everyone, not just me.
+...achieve more with less.

 # Content